 If you are currently dealing with a child support issue, Ortega, McGlashan, Hicks & Perez, PLLC can help you and your partner come to a custody agreement that is beneficial for your child’s well-being.
-Our skilled child custody lawyer has years of experience as an attorney in the state of Texas and knows exactly how the system works.
+Our skilled El Paso family law attorneys have over seven decades of legal experience and know exactly how the system works.
 An effective custody agreement that benefits all parties is important to help your family move in a positive direction, and our firm works to make that a reality for you.

 While a final custody agreement is being reached, a court will assign temporary custody for a child.
 The court decides this based on what is in the best interest of the child.
 Temporary custody arrangements do not reflect upon the final verdict.

 Most of our cases involve divorces with children, but we also represent unmarried individuals seeking custody of a child.
 In these cases, paternity must first be established by the father before any attempt at custody can be made.
-Our divorce attorney guides this process along and fights for your rights to raise your child properly.
+Our divorce attorneys guide this process along and fight for your rights to raise your child properly.